 - Information for that month.
-This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - Totals for the year since January 1.
+This report gives details about the prescriptions you have filled during the previous month.
+It shows the total drug costs, what the plan paid, and what you and others on your behalf paid, if applicable. - Totals for the year since January 1.
 This is called year-to-date information.
 It shows the total drug costs and total payments for your drugs since the year began. - Drug price information.
 This information will display the total drug price, and information about increases in price from first fill for each prescription claim of the same quantity. - Available lower cost alternative prescriptions.
 This will include information about other available drugs with lower cost sharing for each prescription claim.

-Section 10.6 - Help us keep our information about your drug payments up to date
+Section 3.2 - Help us keep our information about your drug payments up to date

-To keep track of your drug costs and the payments you make for drugs, if applicable, we use records we get from pharmacies.
+To keep track of your drug costs we use records we get from pharmacies.
 Here is how you can help us keep your information correct and up to date:

 - Show your membership card every time you get a prescription filled.
 This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
-There are times you may pay for the entire cost of a prescription drug.
+There are times, although very rare, you may need to pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, give us copies of these receipts.
-Here are examples of when you should give us copies of your drug receipts: - o When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit
+To help us keep track of your out-of-pocket costs, give us copies of your receipts.

+Here are examples of when you should give us copies of your drug receipts:

+o When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit

-- o When you made a co-payment for drugs that are provided under a drug manufacturer patient assistance program - o Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances
+- o When you made a co-payment for drugs that are provided under a drug manufacturer patient assistance program - o Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances - o iCare Medicare Plan is not allowed to reimburse members for Medicaid-covered benefits.